lemestwo/let-me-target/README.md

 # let-me-target

-Version: 0.0.8 (beta).
+Version: 0.1

 Auto-lockon module for Tera Proxy.
 Still need a lot of tests.
+If you found bugs just let me know.

+You need Command module by Pinkie to work.

 ## Done
- * Auto-lock up to 3 members with low HP (Mystic and Priest basic heal).
+ * Auto-lock up to 4 members from the lowest HP to highest.
+(Mystic/Priest basic heal)
- * Auto-lock up to 3 members to cleanse (Mystic cleanse).
+ * Auto-lock up to 4 members to cleanse. (still dumb) (Mystic cleanse)
+ * Can toggle on/off by command.
+ * Can configure human behavior. (config.json)
+ * Check up to 35m if can target or not.

+ ## Commands
+ /proxy lockon (on/off)

+ ## Planned
+ * Auto-lock skills on Boss
+ * Smart detection for Mystic cleanse
+ * Others